 In addition to his work as an artist, Charlie was a devoted sportsman and naturalist, whether playing a round of golf at the Big Club, fly fishing in the Bahamas, winning Bullseye sailing races, identifying shorebirds or migrating hawks, or simply looking at the sky and wind direction and accurately predicting the weather.

 Charlie is survived by his daughters, Marion “Marnie” Briggs and her husband Christopher “Kit” of Washington, DC, Alice Hartley Ferguson and her partner Esther Torrego of Bilbao, Spain, and Julia Hulslander and her husband Stephen of Williamsport, PA; his grandchildren, Alexander Briggs, Jessica Hulslander and Emily Hulslander; and his great-grandson Logan Ferguson Briggs.
 Besides his wife and parents he was predeceased by his brother H. Lee Ferguson.

 A gathering to remember Charlie will be held in the Fishers Island movie theater on Sunday, July 1, beginning at 2:00 pm with a reception to follow at the Fishers Island Community Center.
-All are welcome.
+All are welcome and dress is casual.
 Memorial contributions in his honor can be made to the Henry L. Ferguson Museum, PO Box 554, Fishers Island, NY 06390, or online to the Cornell Lab of Ornithology.